vickychaudhary/Smart-Attendance-System/README.md

   are distinctively recognisable and donot overlaps.
 5) Also the faces found in group class should already be feeded to model otherwise it will create a blank entry.
 6) Explore the codes individual for each buttons !!!!

+Also Refer to https://pypi.org/project/face-recognition/ for more details on face_recognition module.